kiquetal/diagram-techniques/chapter_one/notes.md

 Example: Teacher and Student

-- **Aggregation**: There's more relantionship between the entities than an association, but they can still exist independetely of one another.
+- **Aggregation**: There's more relationship between the entities than an association, but they can still exist independently of one another.
 There's an owner of the relationship,but if the parent is deleted, the child can still remain.